 At any point, you can change the background of a PowerPoint presentation or individual slide by following the same steps listed above to insert a PowerPoint background.

-You can also reset your PowerPoint background at any time by reverting back to the background style set in the theme by going into the Ribbon, and going to Design > Variants > Background Styles.
+You can also reset your PowerPoint background at any time by reverting back to the background style set in your PowerPoint theme.

 Warning: Changing this setting will override any custom PowerPoint background you’ve added to your presentation, so be sure you want to do this before you do.